How to properly reference your podcast on listening platforms

 - 5 out of 9 positions for overall results.

-We have seen how to submit and optimize your audio content to appear in Google search results via your site in addition to listening platforms like Spotify, Apple Podcasts and Deezer, both manually and automatically. 🚀
+We have seen how to submit and optimize your audio content to appear in Google’s search results thanks to your site in addition to the listening platforms like Spotify, Apple Podcasts and Deezer, both manually and automatically. 🚀

-The combination of the two, in terms of visibility results, allows you to play around with ubiquity 🕴️ as you produce your content, since for the same search from Google, you’ll find:
+The combination of the two, in terms of visibility results, allows you to play around with ubiquity 🕴️ as you produce your content.
+Because from the same search in Google, you’ll find: